Jude the Obscure: Plot summary

 The novel tells the story of Jude Fawley, who lives in a village in southern England (part of Hardy's fictional county of Wessex).
 He yearns to be a scholar at "Christminster", a city modelled on Oxford.
 As a youth, Jude teaches himself Classical Greek and Latin in his spare time, while working first in his great-aunt's bakery, with the hope of entering university.
 But before he can try to do this, the naive Jude is seduced by Arabella Donn, a rather coarse, morally lax, and superficial local girl who traps him into marriage by pretending to be pregnant.
 The marriage is a failure, and Arabella leaves Jude and later emigrates to Australia, where she enters into a bigamous marriage.

 After Arabella leaves him, Jude moves to Christminster and supports himself as a mason while studying alone, hoping to be able to enter the university later.
 There, he meets and falls in love with his free-spirited cousin, Sue Bridehead.
-But, shortly after this, Jude introduces Sue to his former schoolteacher, Mr. Phillotson, who helps train her to be a schoolteacher herself and persuades her to marry him, despite being some 20 years her senior.
+But, shortly after this, Jude introduces Sue to his former schoolteacher, Mr. Phillotson, who helps her train to be a schoolteacher herself and persuades her to marry him, despite being some 20 years her senior.
 She soon regrets this, because, in addition to being in love with Jude, she is horrified by the notion of sex with her husband.
-Sue soon asks Phillotson for permission to leave him for Jude, which he grants, once he realizes how unwilling she is to fulfill what he believes are her marital duties to him.
+Sue soon asks Phillotson for permission to leave him for Jude, which he grants, once he realises how unwilling she is to fulfil what he believes are her marital duties to him.
 Because of this scandal—the fact that Phillotson willingly allows his wife to leave for another man—Phillotson has to give up his career as a schoolmaster.